Kandi's Wedding: Background

 Bravo announced Burruss and Tucker's wedding spin-off, Kandi's Wedding, on April 8, 2014.
 The sneak peek of the wedding special was released on April 29, 2014, and the show premiered on June 1, 2014.
 The series consisted of five episodes and concluded on July 6, 2014.
 This is the fourth spin-off of The Real Housewives of Atlanta and the second one starring Burruss, the other show being called The Kandi Factory which debuted on April 9, 2013 and was cancelled after one season.

 Kandi Burruss and Todd Tucker got married at Le Fais Do-Do event facility in Atlanta, Georgia on April 4, 2014.
 Burruss' bridesmaids included matron of honor former Xscape member Tamera Wynn, maid of honor Carmon Cambrice, Xscape member and rapper T.I.’s wife Tameka "Tiny" Harris, Joyce Dallas, Fantasia Barrino, Love & Hip Hop: Atlanta cast member Rasheeda Frost, and The Real Housewives of Atlanta star Phaedra Parks.
-Other attendees included The Real Housewives of Atlanta co-stars Lisa Wu, Sheree Whitfield, and Cynthia Bailey.
+Other attendees included The Real Housewives of Atlanta co-stars Porsha Williams, Sheree Whitfield, Cynthia Bailey, Miss Lawrence and Derek J.

 Each episode follows Kandi and Todd as they plan their lavish Eddie Murphy's Coming to America-themed wedding ceremony.

 The couple have decided to get married against vocal family opposition that played out during the sixth season of The Real Housewives of Atlanta, the show that they both star in.
 The couple decided that they would be able to pull off their wedding in five weeks without the help of a wedding planner.
 The newlyweds encountered with other major problems, including Kandi's mother Mama Joyce who was not very supportive of their wedding and has always felt very negative towards Todd, a man she repeatedly accused of being a "opportunist."
 Todd and Kandi also got into an argument because of the prenuptial agreement as Todd was not sure whether signing it would be a good idea—just one day before the wedding.

 Kandi's Wedding is the highest-rated offshoot of The Real Housewives of Atlanta yet; the show brought in high ratings for Bravo, surpassing previous spin-offs starring NeNe Leakes and Kim Zolciak.